trinsic-id/v2-sdk/docs/walkthrough.md

 **Ecosystem Provider** -  -->
 ## 0. Install Trinsic
 Before we start, make sure you have an SDK installed.
-We currently support a CLI, TypeScript, and C# SDKs
+We currently provide a CLI, TypeScript, and C# SDKs

 === "Trinsic CLI"